Chinmayjcs/SmartEvaluator-v2/README.md

-#SMART EVALUATOR(POWERED BY GOOGLE CLOUD VISION API
+# SMART EVALUATOR (Powered by Google Cloud Vision API)

-This a webssite designed for keping in minf the teachers/students in educarional institutions where the evaluators can upload the image(jpg format) of the handwritten answer script along with answer key(correct answer not the key words) ->Google Cloud VIsion API fetch the text from the image ->this text is then checked for the similaraity by ML model(s-bert) and returns similarity score out of 100
+This is a website designed keeping in mind the teachers/students in educational institutions, where the evaluators can upload the image (JPG format) of the handwritten answer script along with the answer key (correct answer, not just key words).

+→ Google Cloud Vision API fetches the text from the image
+→ This text is then checked for similarity using an ML model (S-BERT)
+→ Returns a similarity score out of 100